 “State organisation” means an organisation that is registered under Division 4 of Part II.

-(2) The rules of the State organisation and its Counterpart Federal Body relating to the qualifications of persons for membership are deemed to be the same if, in the opinion of the Full Bench, they are substantially the same.
+(2) The rules of the State organisation and its counterpart Federal body relating to the qualifications of persons for membership are deemed to be the same if, in the opinion of the Full Bench, they are substantially the same.

 (3) The Full Bench may form the opinion that the rules referred to in subsection (2) are substantially the same notwithstanding that a person who is —

-(a) eligible to be a member of the State organisation is, by reason of his being a member of a particular class of persons, ineligible to be a member of that State organisation’s Counterpart Federal Body; or
+(a) eligible to be a member of the State organisation is, by reason of his being a member of a particular class of persons, ineligible to be a member of that State organisation’s counterpart Federal body; or

-(b) eligible to be a member of the Counterpart Federal Body is, for the reason referred to in paragraph (a), ineligible to be a member of the State organisation.
+(b) eligible to be a member of the counterpart Federal body is, for the reason referred to in paragraph (a), ineligible to be a member of the State organisation.

-(4) The rules of a Counterpart Federal Body prescribing the offices which shall exist in the Branch are deemed to be the same as the rules of the State organisation prescribing the offices which shall exist in the State organisation if, for every office in the State organisation there is a corresponding office in the Branch.
+(4) The rules of a counterpart Federal body prescribing the offices which shall exist in the Branch are deemed to be the same as the rules of the State organisation prescribing the offices which shall exist in the State organisation if, for every office in the State organisation there is a corresponding office in the Branch.

 (5) Where, after the coming into operation of this section —

-(a) the rules of a State organisation are altered pursuant to section 62 to provide that each office in the State organisation may, from such time as the Committee of Management of the State organisation may determine, be held by the person who, in accordance with the rules of the State organisation’s Counterpart Federal Body, holds the corresponding office in that body; and
+(a) the rules of a State organisation are altered pursuant to section 62 to provide that each office in the State organisation may, from such time as the committee of management of the State organisation may determine, be held by the person who, in accordance with the rules of the State organisation’s counterpart Federal body, holds the corresponding office in that body; and

-(b) the Committee of Management of the State organisation decides and, in the prescribed manner notifies the Registrar accordingly, that from a date specified in the notification all offices in the State organisation will be filled in accordance with the rule referred to in paragraph (a),
+(b) the committee of management of the State organisation decides and, in the prescribed manner notifies the Registrar accordingly, that from a date specified in the notification all offices in the State organisation will be filled in accordance with the rule referred to in paragraph (a),

 the Registrar shall issue the State organisation with a certificate which declares —